angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 1. Cast Oracle for the win

-Here we have taken some of the concepts learnt in using Brainstorm and applied them to a scenario whereby before, we had not considered facing interaction fully.
+Here we have taken some of the concepts learnt in using Brainstorm and applied them to a scenario whereby before, we had not thought about facing interaction fully.
 You can do a similar scenario where you have initiated off of Bayou with Veil of Summer instead.